mekaron/articles/agilecontent/theproblemwithlsps.md

 What we see is that tooling and processes around translation have become extremely complex, exactly because of this waterfall approach.
 No wonder a lot of companies  want to get rid of the tedious work that needs to happen when something that went wrong in the beginning of a process, but wasn't too big a problem, explodes in your face at the end of a project when the severeness of the problem is multiplied by the number of languages you are translating into.

-However, if companies take ownership of the translation process, (and refrain from treating their localization/translation department in a waterfall way), they will start to see that translation can point to a lot of issues in the creation of the content, which actually makes that a more scalable process as well.
+However, if companies take ownership of the translation process, (and refrain from treating their localization/translation department in a waterfall way), they will start to see that translation can point to a lot of issues in the creation of the content.
+Solving these can actually make that a more scalable process as well.
 Only then will the real cause of the problem be fixed, and this will enhance not only the translation process, but the entire process.

 Once you start removing waste systematically, you will see that translation project management is no different than any other project management task.
 I claim that if you integrate your processes and apply an agile and/or lean approach, you do not need any experts in translation.
 You will get expertise about the several languages straight from your translators.

-With some advice on the right tooling and processes, you will be able to build a smooth, automated process for all content, whether it's original or translated content, and this will benefit cost, speed and effectivity of your multilingual publications.
+With some advice on the right tooling and processes, you will be able to build a smooth, automated process for all content, whether it is original or translated content, and this will benefit cost, speed and effectivity of your multilingual publications.

 # Should LSPs cease to exist?

-You might think that I believe that Language Service Providers are the source of all evil, and that I think they should not exist at all.
+You might think that I believe that Language Service Providers (aka translation agencies) should not exist at all.
 This not entirely the case.
 I believe that if they can reinvent themselves, and their business model, they can really make a difference when it comes to multilingual publishing.
 All they  need to do is offer the services that are now all included in the word price as separate services and support their clients that want to take ownership.
 Examples are: sourcing and educating translators, paying translators, consultancy, solutions.

 This will have an amazing impact on the translation industry, as a lot of superb solutions are now hidden from the customers, and is built only to make sure their client is locked-in on buying words.
 And who can blame them?
 As long as organizations are doing what they've always done, selling words is the most profitable thing to do in the translation industry.